Nyankosoup/buncaks/README.md

 <details>
   <summary><ins>Pony Town</ins></summary>
 c+h+k freely!!!
 Just don’t sneeze on me when I’m in a bad mood.
 Covering is okay, but only for cuddles.
 I have CG (or a bit of a Cover Trigger).
-For example: text walls, just covering me, etc)  I’m always offtab (busy all the time, or just sleeping like a fish).
+For example: text walls, just covering me, etc)  I’m always offtab (busy all the time, or just sleeping. im eepy all the time lol).
 Like I said, always w2i.
 I might respond late.. very late. 😇🫶

   </div>
 </details>